Twickenham Stadium: Overview

+Regular events

 History

-Sold out Tests against New Zealand and South Africa at Crystal Palace saw the RFU realise the benefit of owning their own ground.
+Sold-out Tests against New Zealand and South Africa at Crystal Palace saw the RFU realise the benefit of owning their own ground.
 Committee member William Williams and treasurer William Cail led the way to purchasing a 10.25 acre (4 hectare) market garden in Twickenham in 1907 for £5,500 12s 6d.
 The first stands were constructed the following year.
-Before the ground was purchased, it was used to grow cabbages, and so Twickenham Stadium is affectionately known as the Cabbage Patch.
+Before the ground was purchased, it was used to grow, among other vegetables, cabbages, and so Twickenham Stadium is affectionately known as the Cabbage Patch.
 After further expenditure on roads, the first game, between Harlequins v.
 Richmond, was played on 2 October 1909, and the first international, England v.
 Wales, on 15 January 1910.
-At the time of the English-Welsh game, the stadium had a maximum capacity of 20,000 spectators.
-During World War I the ground was used for cattle, horse and sheep grazing.
+At the time of the England-Wales game, the stadium had a maximum capacity of 20,000 spectators.
+During World War I, the ground was used for cattle, horse and sheep grazing.
 King George V unveiled a war memorial in 1921.

 In 1926, the first Middlesex Sevens took place at the ground.
 In 1927 the first Varsity Match took place at Twickenham for the first time.
 On 19 March 1938, BBC Television broadcast the England – Scotland (Calcutta Cup) match from Twickenham, the first time that a rugby match was shown live on television.
 In 1959, to mark 50 years of the ground, a combined side of England and Wales beat Ireland and Scotland by 26 points to 17.

-Coming into the last match of the 1988 season England had lost 15 of their previous 23 matches in the Five Nations Championship.
-The Twickenham crowd had only seen one solitary England try in the previous two years, and at half-time, they were 0–3 down against the Irish.
-During the second half, a remarkable transformation took place and England started playing an expansive game many had doubted they were capable of producing.
+Coming into the last match of the 1988 season, England had lost 15 of their previous 23 matches in the Five Nations Championship.
+The Twickenham crowd had only seen one England try in the previous two years, and at half-time the team were 0–3 down against Ireland.
+During the second half, England started playing an expansive game many had doubted they were capable of producing.
 A 0–3 deficit was turned into a 35–3 win, with England scoring six tries.
 This day also saw the origins of the adoption of the traditional spiritual "Swing Low, Sweet Chariot" as a terrace song.
-In the 35–3 win against Ireland, three of England's tries were scored by Chris Oti, a black player who had made a reputation for himself that season as a speedster on the left wing.
+Three of England's tries in the match were scored by Chris Oti, a black player who had made a reputation for himself that season as speedy left winger.
 A group of boys from the Benedictine school Douai, following a tradition at their school games, sang "Swing Low, Sweet Chariot" whenever a try was scored.
 When Oti scored his second try, amused spectators standing close to the boys joined in, and when Oti scored his hat-trick the song was heard around the ground.
 Since then "Swing Low, Sweet Chariot" has been a song to sing at England home games, in the same way that Fields of Athenry is sung in Dublin and Cwm Rhondda is sung in Cardiff.